About the Youth Research Academy (YRA)

 Clearing the Air: A youth-led research project about vaping

-The Vaping Research Slam was a fast-paced weekend project during which YRA members and other young people investigated vaping among BC youth.
+The Vaping Research Slam was a fast-paced weekend project in June 2019 during which YRA members and other young people investigated vaping among BC youth.
 Over two days, youth discussed their views on vaping; generated ideas to support youth who vape and to share the potential risks of vaping with their peers; analyzed data from the BC Adolescent Health Survey, and presented their findings and key messages to stakeholders.

 Youth Research Slam 2019: A youth-led research project about substance use